Interstate 40 in Arkansas

 Interstate 40 (I-40) is an east–west Interstate Highway that has a 284.69 mi section in the U.S. state of Arkansas, connecting Oklahoma to Tennessee.
 The route enters Arkansas from the west just north of the Arkansas River near Dora.
 It travels eastward across the northern portion of the state, connecting the cities of Fort Smith, Clarksville, Russellville, Morrilton, Conway, North Little Rock, Forrest City, and West Memphis.
 I-40 continues into Tennessee, heading through Memphis.
-The highway has major junctions with I-540 at Van Buren (the main highway connecting to Fort Smith), I-49 at Alma (the main highway connecting to Fayetteville and Bentonville), I-30 in North Little Rock (the Interstate linking south to Texarkana and Dallas, Texas), and I-55 to Blytheville.
+The highway has major junctions with I-540 at Van Buren (the main highway connecting to Fort Smith), I-49 at Alma (the main highway connecting to Fayetteville and Bentonville), I-30 and I-57 in North Little Rock, and I-55 to Blytheville.

 For the majority of its routing through Arkansas, I-40 follows the historic alignment of two separate U.S. Highways.
 From Oklahoma to Little Rock, I-40 generally follows U.S. Highway 64 through the Ozark Mountains.
 East of Little Rock, the route generally follows the routing of US 70 until the Tennessee state line.

 Route description

-Oklahoma to Little Rock
+Oklahoma state line to North Little Rock

 I-40 enters Arkansas from Oklahoma at Dora in Crawford County.
 It heads east into Van Buren, giving access to Fort Smith as well across the Arkansas River to the south.
 Access is primarily via I-540/US 71, which was built as a southern spur to Fort Smith in the 1970s.
 I-40 overlaps with US 71, forming a concurrency until the alignment of I-49 breaks north to Fayetteville, Springdale, Rogers, Bentonville, and its northern Arkansas terminus in Bella Vista, with US 71 breaking away shortly afterward at another interchange.
 The route continues to parallel US 64 into the Ozark Mountains by entering Franklin County and providing access to the Pig Trail Scenic Byway in Ozark.
 I-40 runs through Clarksville (where it has a junction with US 64), passes over part of Lake Dardanelle, and meets Highway 7 (AR 7) in Russellville.
 I-40 continues to the east through Morrilton before turning south to Conway and Faulkner County.
-In Conway, I-40 forms a concurrency with US 65 at exit 125, which will continue until exit 153A in Little Rock.
+In Conway, I-40 forms a concurrency with US 65 at exit 125, which continues until exit 153A in North Little Rock.
 The highway also has another junction with US 64 and U.S. Highway 65 Business (US 65B) in Conway before passing Lake Conway and entering the Little Rock metropolitan area.